The Lancet Oncology May 01, 2021

 Comparator

-Standard chemoradiotherapy followed by TME and optional adjuvant chemotherapy
+Standard chemoradiotherapy, surgery, and optional adjuvant chemotherapy

 Endpoint

-Disease-related treatment failure at 3 years
+Disease-related treatment failure

 Tailored to your role